Categories

 Case Study 1: Research on Arabidopsis

-The study found that the expression of natural antisense transcripts (NATs) in the opposite direction of protein-coding gene transcription is often positively correlated with the expression of their homologous genes under different tissues or stress treatment conditions and is required for their expression.
-The authors further identified MAS, a NAT-lncRNA generated from MADS that affects flowering 4 (MAF4) locus.
-MAS is low temperature-induced and indispensable for the activation of MAF4 transcription and the inhibition of precocious flowering.
-MAS activates MAF4 by interacting with WDR5a, a core component of the COMPASS-like complex, and introduces WDR5a into MAF4 to enhance histone 3 lysine 4 trimethylation (H3K4me3).
-This study greatly expanded the lncRNA library of Arabidopsis thaliana and revealed the role of NAT-lncRNA in regulating gene expression in vernalization response and other biological processes.
-This study provides rich resources and a good foundation for interpreting the functions and mechanisms of lncRNAs in plants; the mechanism analysis of MAS positively regulating MAF4 transcription is of great reference significance for studying the functional mechanisms of a large number of NAT-lncRNAs in plants.
+This study found that, in different tissues or under stress conditions, the expression of natural antisense transcripts (NATs), which are transcribed in the opposite direction to protein-coding genes, is often positively correlated with and required for the expression of their cognate genes.
+The authors further identified MAS, a NAT-lncRNA generated from the MADS of the MAF4 locus.
+MAS is induced by low temperature and is essential for the activation of MAF4 transcription and the suppression of precocious flowering.
+MAS activates MAF4 by interacting with WDR5a (a core component of the COMPASS-like complex), recruiting WDR5a to MAF4 to enhance histone 3 lysine 4 trimethylation (H3K4me3).
+This study significantly expands the lncRNA repertoire in Arabidopsis thaliana and reveals the role of NAT-lncRNAs in regulating gene expression during vernalization and other biological processes.
+This study provides a rich resource and a solid foundation for understanding the functions and mechanisms of lncRNAs in plants.
+The mechanistic understanding of MAS's positive regulation of MAF4 transcription has important implications for understanding the functional mechanisms of numerous NAT-lncRNAs in plants.

 Figure 3.
-MAS mediates the recruitment of WDR5a to MAF4
+MAS-mediated recruitment of WDR5a to MAF4

 Case Study 2: Research on rice

-After removing rRNA from the total RNA of the samples, the authors used a strand-specific library construction method to sequence and analyze rice samples from four different reproductive development periods, identifying 2224 rice lncRNAs, including 1624 lincRNAs and 600 antisense lncRNAs (lncRNTs) (Figure 4).
+The authors removed rRNA from the total RNA of the samples and then used a strand-specific library construction method to sequence and analyze rice samples from four different reproductive developmental stages.
+They identified 2224 rice lncRNAs, including 1624 lincRNAs and 600 antisense lncRNAs (lncRNTs) (Figure 4).
 Compared with Arabidopsis and animals, rice lincRNAs have obvious tissue specificity and developmental stage (reproductive development process) specificity.

 Figure 4.
-Systematic identification of lncRNA in rice
+Systematic identification of lncRNAs in rice

-This study used the existing rice mutant database to analyze lncRNA in the reproductive development process.
-The results showed that a series of lincRNAs have certain regulatory effects in the reproductive development of rice.
-After ceRNA analysis, it was found that miR160 or miR64 plays a role in the reproductive development process through ceRNA relationships.
-Finally, by analyzing the differences between the T-DNA inserted XLOC_057324 mutant and the wild type, the article found that the mutant had early heading but low fertility.
-The analysis obtained a lncRNA related to rice panicle development and sexual reproduction-XLOC_057324.
+This study utilized an existing rice mutant database to analyze the role of lncRNAs in reproductive development.
+The results revealed a series of lincRNAs that play a regulatory role in rice reproductive development.
+CeRNA analysis also revealed that miR160 or miR64 play a role in reproductive development through ceRNA interactions.
+Finally, the article analyzed the differences between the T-DNA insertion mutant XLOC_057324 and the wild type, revealing that the mutant exhibited early heading but low reproductive capacity.
+This analysis identified a lncRNA, XLOC_057324, associated with rice panicle development and sexual reproduction.

 Qihengxing Plant rRNA removal kit facilitates plant lncRNA research

-Above Wheat total RNA was used as the sample, total RNA input amount: 1.1 μg; total RNA: total RNA sample without any treatment; rRNA removal treatment: total RNA was subjected to rRNA removal treatment.
-Half of the treated total RNA was taken for reverse transcription, and 0.55 μg of the untreated total RNA was taken for reverse transcription; then GADPH, 18S and 28S rRNA genes were quantified by qPCR.
+Above Wheat total RNA was used as the sample, with a total RNA input of 1.1 μg; total RNA: untreated total RNA sample; rRNA depletion treatment: total RNA was subjected to rRNA depletion.
+Half of the treated total RNA was reverse transcribed, while 0.55 μg of the untreated total RNA was reverse transcribed.
+GADPH, 18S, and 28S rRNA genes were then quantified by qPCR.

 Ordering Information